drewbrokke/enhanced-git-log/README.md

 All key commands act on the commit found at the top line of the `git log` pager, or the first line from the top that contains a commit hash.

 `tab-*` commands will receive a second commit to create and act on a commit range.
-The **contents of the clipboard** will be passed in as the second commit.
+The **contents of the clipboard** will be passed in as the second commit (you can press `x` or `y` to copy the top line's commit hash to the clipboard).
 The two commits are automatically sorted by ancestry, parent first.

 For example, pressing `d` will execute: `git diff {commit from top line}`